 The STAR interview response technique is a method that is effective in preparing for certain interview questions.
 It is useful for answering behavioral interview questions.
 STAR is an acronym that stands for situation, task, action, and result.
 With this technique, you will be able to prepare and give clear and straight to the point answers to questions.

 This will help your hiring manager to determine whether you are a good fit for the job and whether you can handle specific situations that come with the job.
+It also makes it easier for the interviewer to evaluate you consistently, because your answer naturally includes context, your role, your decision-making, and the outcome.

 What are behavioral interview questions?